jungwolf/AoC2020/readme.txt

 -Day 3
 -part 1
 Easy!
-Yet, six days later and I'm not sure how it works.
+Yet, review six days later and I'm not sure how it works.
 Maybe I should comment these things.
 -part 2
 Take part 1 and run it with four other parameters.
 One parameter has you skipping every other row.
 A simple change.
 My solution is complex and horrible but at least it works.
 Also, Oracle has an aggregate function for addition, sum(), but not multiplication.
 That was an interesting problem.
+Used logs/exp instead.

 -Day 4
 -part 1
 The input file has "passports" where the passport span multiple lines and they are separated by an empty line.
 I couldn't figure out a way in sql to join them together.
 I spent far too long researching it.
 The pl/sql procedure was trivial.
 -part 2
 I'm not interested in this puzzle.
 I may come back to it later.
+*** not completed***

 -Day 5
 -part 1